-At 31 March 2022, the Company's total liabilities exceeded its total assets by USD 46,499 (2021: USD 39,746).
+At 31 March 2023, the Company's total liabilities exceeded its total assets by USD 52,273 (2022: USD 46,499).
 The Directors have made an assessment of the Company's ability to continue as a going concern and are satisfied that the Company has the support of its shareholder to continue in business for the foreseeable future.
-The Company has received a letter of support from its shareholder whereby the latter has committed to provide continuous financial support for at least the twelve months from the date of approval of these financial statements.
 Furthermore, the Directors are not aware of any material uncertainties that may cast significant doubt on the Company's ability to continue as a going concern.